![]() |

 constitute our main courses.”
 (Dr. Atkins Nutrition Breakthrough: How to Treat

-little tidbit?
-We apply our own definition as to what liberal and luxurious
+They applied their own definition as to what liberal and luxurious meant and began preaching the high-fat religion.

 “One of the biggest reasons this diet works so successfully